ria-l/card-binder/README.md

 - use document fragments
 - pick a random background image
 - don't use the sheet to select the default binder
-- progress bar is a bit wrong; seems somewhere along the line the a filename is getting left out
 - consolidate getConstantsFromStorage
 - mobile-friendly